Alireza-Ardalani/N-Digits-Calculator/README.md

 java -jar N-Digits-Calculator-all-1.0-SNAPSHOT.jar 40 % 30

 ## 📖 Background
-This project originally started in 2015 as part of my Bachelor’s Data Structures course. \
+This project originally started in 2015 as part of my Undergrad Data Structures course. \
 I encourage computer science students to implement similar projects as a great hands-on data structure exercise.